-Avoidance of the Road Embankment (Plate 2) will be considered during detailed design of the TransGrid Wollar to Wellington 330 kV ETL realignment.
+Avoidance of the Road Embankment (Plate 2) was considered during detailed design of the TransGrid Wollar to Wellington 330 kV ETL realignment.
+The section for realignment of the 330kV ETL was completed by in September 2018.
+They were no recorded impacts to the Road Embankment during the realignment project as a result of WCPL's avoidance management measures.

-If impacts to the Road Embankment cannot be avoided, no further historic heritage assessment is required as a photographic recording of the item has already been completed and provided to the Mudgee Historical Society.
-WCPL would notify the Mid-Western Regional Council of any unavoidable impacts, prior to impacts occurring.
+No further historic heritage assessment is required as a photographic recording of the item has already been completed and provided to the Mudgee Historical Society.
+WCPL would notify the Mid-Western Regional Council (MWRC) of any unavoidable impacts, prior to impacts occurring.